knowledgejunkie/dotfiles-deps/README.md

 ## Installing the metapackage

-We can intall the local package using dpkg, and then install the missing dependencies using apt-get:
+We can install the local package using dpkg, and then install the missing dependencies using apt-get:

     # dpkg --install /path/to/knowledgejunkie-dotfiles-deps_0.x_all.deb
     # apt-get -f install